-The Project panel lists all of the elements that you'll use to create Game Objects in your project.
-For example, the Island Demo seagull Game Object is made up of a mesh that represents the seagull's shape, a material to depict its "skin" or coloring, and a script that controls its flight behavior.
-The seagull material itself could include a texture (image) file.
-All of these goodies are listed in the Project panel.
+The Project panel lists all of the elements that you'll use to create GameObjects in your project.
+For example, look for the mech_bot in the Objects | Enemies folder.
+The AngryBots Demo EnemyMech GameObjects is made up of a series of meshes that represent the mech's shape, a material to depict its "skin" or coloring, and an animation to describe its movement.
+All of these types of goodies are listed in the Project panel.